Heaven nightclub security guard allegedly raped woman, 19, in his car near venue

 In a police interview played to the court, the alleged victim told officers she was a Christian who was “saving herself until marriage” and felt “violated”.

+She and her friends that night alerted Heaven security about the incident but were told to return the next evening when the club re-opened to lodge a complaint, prosecutor Marion Smullen told the court.

-The complainant contacted the police at 2.59pm on November 1 and told officers she had been raped, the court heard.
+Police were contacted at 2.59pm on November 1 and the woman reported being raped, the court heard.

-The alleged victim had queued for around two hours with five friends but only three of the group were allowed into the club, the court heard.
+The alleged victim had queued for around two hours with five friends but only three of the group were allowed into the club, jurors heard.

-She was one of the trio left on the street and was “very drunk”, the prosecutor told the court.
+She was one of the trio left on the street and was “very drunk”, the prosecutor said.

-CCTV played to the jury showed Adewole approaching the group, Ms Smullen said.
+CCTV played to the jury showed Adewole approaching the group, Ms Smullen added.

-The next video played to the court allegedly showed him walking with the complainant and one of her friends along Villiers Street.
+The next video played to the court showed him walking with the complainant and one of her friends along Villiers Street, where Heaven is situated.

-Ms Smullen said: “After a while, she wanted to get her other friends and just go home.

-“She remembers speaking to a security guard about getting into the club to get her other friends and just go home – he said he would let her into the club, just come this way.”
+Giving evidence on Wednesday afternoon, the complainant said: “I basically asked for help, so that I could find my friend, but the security guard did say he would try to help me.

+“Obviously at this point I was drunk.
+He led me up the queue and then after that I couldn’t really remember.

-Another clip features the defendant and the woman standing in a tunnel behind a shutter near York Buildings, the prosecutor said.
+Another clip features the defendant and the woman standing in a tunnel behind a shutter near York Buildings.

 He then drove the teenager to a small road called Adelphi Terrace where “there are homeless people sleeping” – which is where the alleged rape occurred, the prosecutor said.